Usage#

 For a parallel run with MPI, use:

 Instead of mpiexec you may also use mpirun or, on SLURM-based clusters, srun.
-The number of processes
+How many processes

 On a SLURM-based cluster, a typical job submission script looks as follows: